Do you want to know the most interesting facts about books?

 I have yet to be able to use a spell successfully, perhaps it’s my technique?

 11. To write a novel, it takes around 475 hours.

-This fact about novel length is argued quite a lot over the internet.
+This fact about novel-length is argued quite a lot over the internet.
 Writing the actual novel probably can be completed within 475 hours.
-The average novel is 90,000 words which means writtign 189 words an hour.
-Most people can achive this.
+The average novel is 90,000 words which mean writing 189 words an hour.
+Most people can achieve this.